w2816771/Walle-Python-script/README.md

 # Walle-Python-script
-a script for andorid packaging
+A script for andorid packaging

+Developed for Work.